4W4I5/Semester-7-Notes/SSD/Sessional 1 Prep/Sessional 1 Prep Notes.md

 ## **Importance of Secure Software Design**

-The increasing frequency of cyberattacks has made security an essential consideration in software development.
+-The increasing frequency of cyberattacks has made security an essential consideration in software development.
 Failing to integrate security can lead to:
 	- **Financial losses** due to breaches and theft of sensitive information.
 	- **Reputational damage** as customers and users lose trust.
 	- **Legal repercussions**, including fines for non-compliance with regulations like **GDPR** or **HIPAA**.

 ## **Core Security Principles**
 - **CIA Triad**:
 	- **Confidentiality**: Protecting information from unauthorized access.
 	- **Integrity**: Ensuring data is accurate and not tampered with.
 	- **Availability**: Ensuring the system and its data are accessible to authorized users when needed.
-- **Principle of Least Privilege (PoLP)**: Each user or process should have only the minimal privileges necessary to complete its function.
+- **Principle of Least Privilege (PoLP)**:
+	- Each user or process should have only the minimal privileges necessary to complete its function.
-- **Separation of Duties (SoD)**: Critical tasks should be divided among different people or systems to reduce the risk of fraud or abuse.
+- **Separation of Duties (SoD)**:
+	- Critical tasks should be divided among different people or systems to reduce the risk of fraud or abuse.
-- **Defense in Depth**: Layers of security controls are implemented to ensure that if one control fails, others will still protect the system.
+- **Defense in Depth**:
+	- Layers of security controls are implemented to ensure that if one control fails, others will still protect the system.
+- **Fail-Safe Defaults**:
-- **Fail-Safe Defaults**: Systems should default to a secure state, such as locking user accounts after a set number of failed login attempts.
+	- Systems should default to a secure state, such as locking user accounts after a set number of failed login attempts.

 ## **Secure SDLC vs. Traditional SDLC**